ros2-bachelor-thesis/ros2_android/README.md

 adb logcat | $ANDROID_HOME/ndk/*/ndk-stack -sym build/jniLibs/arm64-v8a/
 ```

-### Granting permissions
+### Granting Permissions

-Grant a permission without writing the request code (app must be installed but not running):
+Grant a permission without the request dialog (app must be installed but not running):

 ```bash
 adb shell pm grant com.github.mowerick.ros2.android android.permission.CAMERA
 ```

-# Random lessons
+## Documentation

-During development I documented problems I encountered and fixes for them in the [Problems Encountered](docs/problems_encountered.md) document.
-Notes on the Java+Native hybrid restructuring are in [Hybrid Restructuring Notes](docs/hybrid_restructuring_notes.md).
+- [Hybrid Restructuring Notes](docs/hybrid_restructuring_notes.md) - detailed documentation of the NativeActivity to hybrid conversion, including decisions, workarounds, and issues encountered.
+This app was restructured from [sloretz/sensors_for_ros](https://github.com/sloretz/sensors_for_ros) (Loretz, ROSCon 2022), which was a pure C++ NativeActivity using Dear ImGui for UI.